Before you self-publish a book, make sure you are ready.

-A good book description will take hours, days or even weeks to get it right.
-Ideally, it should be around 600 words, and be written with the aim of hooking a potential book buyer.
+A good book description will take hours, days, or even weeks to get it right.
+Ideally, it should be around 600 words and be written with the aim of hooking a potential book buyer.

-Don’t simply summarize your story.
+Don’t merely summarize your story.

 If you are struggling for ideas, think about using questions in your book description to attract reader interest.